-This setting allows you to manually define IPv6 supported neighboring devices on your network.
+This settings allows you to manually define IPv6 supported neighboring devices on your network.

 - 1. Log into your switch management page (see "Access your switch management page" on page 5). - 2.
-Click on System, L3 Feature, and then IPv6 Neighbor. - 3.
-Review the settings.
-When you have completed making changes, click Apply to save the settings. - Neighbor IPv6 Address: Specifies the neighbor IPv6 address. - Link Layer MAC Address: Specifies the link layer MAC address.
+Click on System, L3 Feature, and then IPv6 Neighbor.

+3. Review the settings.
+When you have completed making changes, click Apply to save the settings.

+- Neighbor IPv6 Address: Specifies the neighbor IPv6 address. - Link Layer MAC Address: Specifies the link layer MAC address.
 Click Add to save the entry to the list.

+IPv6 Neighbor Settings

+Neighbor IPv6 Address ×

+Link Layer MAC Address (XX:XX:XX:XX:XX:XX)

+Add

-You can type in the specific address and click Find to find the entry to modify or click Delete or delete the address.
-If the entries span multiple pages, you can navigate page number in the Page field and click Go or you can click First, Previous, Next, and Last Page to navigate the pages.
+You can type in the specific address and click Find to find the entry to me click Delete or delete the address.
+If the entries span multiple pages, you navigate page number in the Page field and click Go or you can click First Previous, Next, and Last Page to navigate the pages.